Up-and-Coming Neighborhoods in Sparks, NV

 Up-and-Coming Neighborhoods in Sparks, NV — Key Takeaways

-Sparks has a population of 108,025, a median household income of $82,938.
+Sparks has a population of 108,025, a median household income of $82,938, an unemployment rate of 6.1%, and a poverty rate of 8.5%.
 The median home value citywide is $423,500, which is 50% above the national average of $281,900.

 Data sourced from the US Census Bureau, FBI Crime Data Explorer, EPA AirNow, Walk Score, and FEMA.
 Last updated: March 2026.